DevRico003/youtube_summarizer/README.md

 The application will be available at [http://localhost:3000](http://localhost:3000)

 ## 🔧 Configuration

+### API Key Configuration

+The application is designed to work with partial API key configurations:

+- You only need to provide API keys for the models you want to use
+- The UI will automatically show which models are available based on your API keys
+- You can start with just one API key and add more later
+- Models without API keys will be disabled in the interface

 ### Database Setup
 The application uses Prisma with SQLite for data persistence.
 The configuration is defined in `prisma/schema.prisma`: